jameszah/ESP32-CAM-Telegram/README.md

 Also demo sending a big .jpg two ways - one of which fails

-Some other changes - search for jz
+Some other debugging changes - search for jz

 Just add wifi name/pass and BOTtoken, then send /photo from your Telegram BOT and look at serial monitor for debug messages, and telegram for one picture